paulmelis/ed25519/readme.md

 Note: this is a fork of the Ed25519 implementation available at https://github.com/orlp/ed25519.

-That original implementation is by Orson Peters (orsonpeters@gmail.com)
+That original implementation is by Orson Peters (orsonpeters@gmail.com).
+Many thanks to him for creating such a comprehensive library and making it available as open source.

 This fork, by Paul Melis (paul.melis@gmail.com), has additional features, see below.